xlcnd/isbnlib/docs/issues.rst

    if you have a version of ``isbnlib`` that is too old, ``mask`` doesn't work for valid (recent) issued ISBNs.
 The solution? **Update isbnlib often**!

-4. Calls to metadata services are cached by default.
-You can change that by calling ``isbnlib.meta(isbn, service='default', cache=None)``

 Any issue that you would like to report, please do it at github_ or post a question on stackoverflow_ (with tag **isbnlib**).